USFWS/secas/_posts/2022-11-15-The plan-for-the-2023-Southeast-Conservation-Blueprint.md

   alt: >-
     View of a green scenic landscape with forested mountains in the background and a lagoon in the foreground.
   caption: >-
     Extending consistent methods and indicators to Puerto Rico and the U.S. Virgin Islands will be a major focus of the 2023 Blueprint update.
-Photo of Laguna National Wildlife Refuge in Puerto Rico by G. Burgos, U.S. Fish and Wildlife Service.
+Photo of Laguna Cartagena National Wildlife Refuge in Puerto Rico by G. Burgos, U.S. Fish and Wildlife Service.
   headerClass: light-text
   float: right
 ---